-SCAR Horizon Scan
+Box 1 SCAR Horizon Scan Questions

-Questions

-Q48: identification of vulnerable ecosystems and food webs
+Q48: Identification of vulnerable ecosystems and food webs

-Q49: the impact of future environmental conditions on ecosystem functioning;
+Q49: The impact of future environmental conditions on ecosystem functioning

-Q50 - clarifying the synergistic effects of multiple stressors and environmental change drivers on Antarctic and Southern Ocean biota;
+Q50: Clarifying the synergistic effects of multiple stressors and environmental change drivers on Antarctic and Southern Ocean biota

-Q52,53: better understanding the impact of contaminants and pollutants
+Q52,53: Better understanding the impact of contaminants and pollutants

-Q54,55: clarifying non-native species pathways and associated impacts
+Q54,55: Clarifying non-native species pathways and associated impacts

-Q56-58: investigating climate mediated impacts on Antarctic and Southern Ocean biota
+Q56-58: Investigating climate mediated impacts on Antarctic and Southern Ocean biota

-Q75 Identification of the impacts of large-scale, direct human modification of the Antarctic environment
+Q75: Identification of the impacts of large-scale, direct human modification of the Antarctic environment

-Q80 better understanding of how diseases and pathogens change, will impact and adapt to the extreme Antarctic environment
+Q80: Better understanding of how diseases and pathogens change, will impact and adapt to the extreme Antarctic environment

-The key instruments of the Antarctic Treaty system, including the Committee for Environmental Protection (CEP) and the Scientific Committee for the Conservation of Antarctic Marine Living Resources (SC-CAMLR) will also guide Ant-ICON.
-These bodies have acknowledged the importance of using high-quality science to inform their decision making and the existing and the potential contribution that SCAR can make in this regard4.
-Ant-ICON will adopt mechanisms that are currently being used or are in development by these bodies to guide research priorities.
-For example, the CEP Five-year Work Programme5, the CEP Climate Change Response Work Programme6 (CCRWP) and the list of CEP Science Priorities7.
-From a CCAMLR perspective, guiding mechanisms will come from both the Scientific Committee and its Working Groups, in particular the Working Group on Ecosystem Monitoring and Management.
+The key bodies of the Antarctic Treaty system, including the Committee for Environmental Protection (CEP) and the Scientific Committee for the Conservation of Antarctic Marine Living Resources (SC-CAMLR) will also guide Ant-ICON.
+These bodies have acknowledged both the importance of using high-quality science to inform decision making and the contribution that SCAR has and will regard4. continue to make in this Furthermore, undertakings to make decisions on the basis of the best avaibale science are enshrined in the Environmental Protocol (Article 10.1) and CAMLR Convention (Article IX.1(f)).
+Ant-ICON will adopt mechanisms that are currently being used or development by these bodies to guide research priorities.
+For example, the CEP Five-year Work Programme5, the CEP Climate Change Response Work Programme6 (CCRWP) and the list of CEP science needs7.
+For CCAMLR, guidance will come from both the Scientific Committee and its Working Groups, in particular the Working Group on Ecosystem Monitoring and Management.

-The third mechanism for informing the scientific approach for this SRP is the SCAR science community and other stakeholders, including National Antarctic Programs, conservation focussed non-governmental organisations (e.g. the Antarctic and Southern Ocean Coalition) and the International Association of Antarctica Tour Operators (IAATO).
+The third mechanism for informing the scientific approach for Ant-ICON is the SCAR science community and other stakeholders, including National Antarctic Programs, conservation focussed non-governmental organisations (e.g. the Antarctic and Southern Ocean Coalition) and the International Association of Antarctica Tour Operators (IAATO).
 This bottom-up approach, in conjunction with the top-down approaches described above, will ensure that emerging issues are captured and used to highlight areas, environments or species that are vulnerable, threatened or in need of management attention.
-In particular, the SCAR Science community is a dynamic and productive source of ideas, many of which are relevant to environmental protection and achieving conservation outcomes.
+In particular, the SCAR science community is a dynamic and productive source of ideas, many of which are relevant to improving environmental protection and achieving conservation outcomes.

-To assist in this community-driven approach, the SRP will encourage and actively facilitate contributions from all SCAR Science Groups and Standing Committees including the Standing Committee on the Antarctic Treaty System (SC-ATS), the Standing Committee on the Humanities and Social Sciences (SC-HASS) and the Standing Committee on Antarctic Data Management (SC-ADM).
-Members of all three of these groups have been included on the Programme Planning Group and will play an important role in the Steering Committee of Ant-ICON.
-This will facilitate an iterative engagement with the Standing Committees, with regular communication ensuring that priority and emerging issues are identified and addressed.
+To assist in this community-driven approach, Ant-ICON will encourage and actively facilitate contributions from and engagement with all SCAR Science Groups and Standing Committees, including the Standing Committee on the Antarctic Treaty System (SC-ATS), the Standing Committee on the Humanities and Social Sciences (SC-HASS) and the Standing Committee on Antarctic Data Management (SC-ADM).